jonhoo/mktrayicon/README.md

 tray icons without having to deal with a graphical toolkit like GTK.

-`mktrayicon` can be used two ways: To create an icon that is controlled by a named pipe or, more simply, to create a non-interactive icon using the given tooltip (use an empty string if you don't want a tooltip).
+`mktrayicon` can be used two ways: To create an icon that is controlled by a named pipe or, more simply, to create a non-interactive icon using the specified tooltip string (which can be an empty string).

 In all, there are three ways of calling mktrayicon:
 ```